AMOHA-98/blogxyz/index.md

 # Welcome to xyz-zyx

 Hello!
-I'm Ahmed, a recent Computer Science graduate.
-I recently completed my dissertation and now work as a Data Scientist at a biomaterials company.
-Last summer I served as a Machine Learning Engineer at a telehealth startup.
-I'm preparing for an MSc and have secured a research internship at Google DeepMind.
-I love project-based learning and tackling new ideas.
-This site is my portfolio and blog, where I share thoughts on technology, AI, and possible futures.
-You can also learn more [about me]({{ site.baseurl }}/about/).
+I'm Ahmed, a recent Computer Science graduate experienced in architecting and deploying end-to-end machine-learning systems.
+My domain focus spans data engineering, computer vision, and Large Language Models.
+I thrive in project-driven environments and enjoy translating research into production solutions.

+Currently, I'm contributing to research at Google DeepMind via the University of Exeter on "Scientific Paper Understanding with Multimodal LLMs and Knowledge Graphs" while previously a data scientist at Kelpi, a biomaterials company.

 ## Recent Posts